 Motes of Time (Su)

 A mote is a tiny split-second of time that a chronomancer steals from his own future.
 The motes taken are inconsequential slivers of continuance that even the chronomancer will not notice being missing from his activities.
 However, a chronomancer can use these motes to affect his present timeline, allowing him to retry actions and slow down time around him so he can act more carefully and alertly in fast-moving situations.
 Each day, the chronomancer has a pool of motes equal to 3 + his cleric level.
-Once a round, as a free action, a chronomancer can expend a mote to do any one of the following things:
+Once a round, a chronomancer can expend a mote to do any one of the following things:

 Gain a bonus to one attack roll, skill check, ability check, or saving throw.
 The roll must represent a single action that occurs entirely within a single round.
 (A chronomancer could use a mote to add a bonus to an Acrobatics check to leap over a chasm, but not to a Craft check made to determine how much progress was made after a day of work.)
 The bonus gained is equal to +1d4.
 This increases to +2d4 at 8th level, and +3d4 at 16th level.
 The chronomancer can decide to add this bonus immediately after seeing the result of the original die roll.